 Our approach and performance

 ANZ aims to use water responsibly across our network of commercial properties and branches.
-To minimise our demand on potable water supplies, ANZ’s approach is to install water efficient devices in our commercial properties.
-In the case of our largest water using site, ANZ Centre in Melbourne, we also utilise alternative water supplies which includes recycled blackwater, rainwater as well as water from the adjacent Yarra River.
+To minimise our demand on potable water supplies, ANZ’s approach is to install water efficient devices in our commercial offices including low flow aerators.
+In the case of our largest water using site, ANZ Centre in Melbourne, we also utilise alternative water supplies which include recycled blackwater and storm water harvesting for irrigation resulting in approximately 50% less fresh water demand.

 How we are conserving water